 Short Middle Section (2 points), Shuffleboard is an excellent addition to a home gaming room since it can be played in teams, allowing everyone to take part.

 Tabletop games have many frames, usually best-of-three or best-of-five styles.
 Whether you’re playing singles or doubles, the length of each portion of the series will vary.

 Here’s a quick guide to keeping score in a shuffleboard game:

-Four points are awarded for a puck that hangs over the table’s edge.
+However, the four points are awarded for a puck that hangs over the table’s edge.
 The points are counted after all the pucks have been launched in alternate turns.
 First, determine which player or team has the puck closest to the edge.

 Each puck that travels farther than the opponent’s best shot is awarded a point.
 If a blue puck is closest to when a blue puck is closest to the edge and in the three-point zone, a red puck is closest to the edge and in the two-point zone.

 The blue player gets three points for the round, while the red player gets none.
 The first player to score 11 points in a singles match wins the period.
 To win the period, a pair’s team must score 21 points.

 The Object of the Shuffleboard